bitfocus/companion-module-renewedvision-propresenter/HELP.md

 ### Networking Tips:

-If you want to connect to ProPresenter on the *same* computer that you are running Companion on, you can use the special looback IP address of 127.0.0.1
+If you want to connect to ProPresenter on the *same* computer that you are running Companion on, you can use the special looback IP address of 127.0.0.1 (which is the default setting)

 If your ProPresenter (and Companion) computers have a choice of using either wireless or a wired connection, always use wired, as a wired network connection is *typically* more reliable and has better latency (good for remote control).